Velocidex/SQLiteHunter/README.md

    Browser History files typically these are stored in `C:\Users\*\AppData\{Roaming,Local}/Google/Chrome/User Data`.

-   By employing targetted glob expressions we can quickly locate relevat files.
+   By employing targeted glob expressions we can quickly locate relevant files.
 However the user can also provide a generic glob expression for us to use other files (e.g. files collected by some other means off a different system).